 So far, the HGP has proved the extreme improbability of such a scenario, because it has been wholly incapable of demonstrating a significant relationship (explaining beyond 1 - 5% of the variance) between any patterns of specific DNA variants and any particular psychological traits in the parts of the genome that would be at all likely to prove this, or any other.
 They have already searched in most of the places that significant effects would be expected to be found (the 2% of the genome which codes for the proteins which cause amino acid metabolization).
 They are now beginning to clutch at straws.

 The only way in which scientists have managed to extract significant heritability estimates from the data has been to give up altogether on the idea that any particular genes are linked to any particular outcomes.
 Genome Wide Complex Trait Analysis (GTCA) was developed when it became increasingly clear that significant effects were not going to emerge from the conventional model, where specific gene variants should have direct effects.
 GTCA looks for the average impact of genes in a group of people on a trait, without identifying any specific DNA variants that explain it.
 Using elaborate mathematical formulae, it compares how different the variants are in one sample, overall, with the overall pattern in another.
 By this means, it has been possible to extract significant heritability estimates for mental illnesses (and other traits, like personality, political beliefs and economic behaviour), although these are rarely more than half those found in twin studies (Plomin and SImpson, 2013).
-These findings often remain to be replicated – repeated in studies using the same method –heand have already drawn a blank in a large and telling study of psychopathology in children (Trzaskowski, Dale and Plomin, 2013).
+These findings often remain to be replicated – repeated in studies using the same method –and have already drawn a blank in a large and telling study of psychopathology in children (Trzaskowski, Dale and Plomin, 2013).
 There are also suspicions that the results will not stand up when they are done on different populations.

 Because the GTCA method does not demonstrate that specific genetic variants reliably cause differences it is of no practical use and it is not a test of the main HGP hypothesis.
 That its heritabilities are half or less of those of twin studies is suspicious, although attempts have been made to explain this (Plomin and Simpson, 2013).
 It is interesting that GTCAs are rarely used in the introductory or discussion sections of scientific papers to support the contention that genes are a significant cause of mental illness.
 Perhaps this is because the scientific community knows that GTCA studies will prove to be a red herring.

 A final area which some geneticists hold out hope for is the “dark matter” which makes up 98% of the genome.
 Only 2% of DNA is in a gene’s “coding region”, the portions of gene which code for proteins.
 Until the HGP, it was believed that the “junk DNA” of dark matter played no role in affecting what we are like.
-Since then, studies in mice and other mammals have suggested that the dark matter may affect the transcription of DNA into RNA (Pennisi, 2012).
+Since then, studies in mice and other mammals have suggested that the dark matter may affect the transcription* of DNA into RNA (Pennisi, 2012).
 In doing so, they could have an effect on how DNA is expressed, including, in theory, vulnerability to mental illness.
 To date, there is no solid evidence that this is so, it is primarily a hypothesis.